cwcyau/smartbiomed_summerschool2026/README.md

 - Select appropriate machine learning approaches for different omics questions and data modalities.
 - Confidently navigate emerging AI methodologies and assess their relevance to future multi-omics analyses.

+## Prerequisite knowledge

+Participants will be assumed to have knowledge of basic linear algebra, matrix-vector notation and manipulation, calculus and probability.
+Familiarity with basic numeric optimisation techniques are assumed.

+Prior reading about Bayesian statistics, such as this tutorial, [Bayesian statistics and modelling](https://www.nature.com/articles/s43586-020-00001-2) would be helpful.

-## Coding and Software Requirements
+## Software Requirements

 It will be assumed that you are able to program in Python.
 We are unable to support other languages during the course.